CBD: benefits, dosage, contraindications

 Dermatoses ✪✪✪✪✪

-A small observational study conducted in adults with eczema revealed that applying a gel containing 1% CBD with dimethicone and polysilicone-11 for 14 days modestly reduces general symptoms and the severity of itching compared to baseline.
+A small observational study in adults with eczema found that applying a gel containing 1% CBD with dimethicone and polysilicone-11 for 14 days modestly reduced overall symptoms and the severity of itching compared with baseline.

 Posologie

-A small clinical study conducted in adults with peripheral neuropathy of various etiologies shows that applying an oil-based product containing cannabidiol, camphor, and eucalyptus leaf oil on symptomatic areas for 4 weeks modestly improves intense pain, acute pain, and sensations of cold and itching compared to a placebo oil.
-It is possible that any benefit of this product is due to camphor.
+A small clinical study conducted in adults with peripheral neuropathy of various etiologies shows that the application of an oil-based product containing cannabidiol, camphor and eucalyptus leaf oil to the symptomatic areas for 4 weeks modestly improved severe pain, sharp pain, and sensations of cold and itching compared with a placebo oil.
+Any benefit from this product may be due to camphor.
 Camphor is approved by the U.S. Food and Drug Administration (FDA) for topical use as an analgesic and anesthetic.

 Posologie